Emotional Toxins: Understanding How the Body Digests Emotions

 One important aspect of emotional regulation is learning to identify and challenge negative thought patterns.
 When we experience intense emotions, it’s often because we’ve gotten caught up in a cycle of negative thinking that can lead to feelings of anxiety, depression, or anger.
 By developing the skills to recognize and challenge these patterns, we can shift our focus to more constructive and positive thoughts that actually support our overall well-being.

 Another critical component of emotional regulation is self-care.
 Taking care of ourselves physically, mentally, and emotionally can help to build resilience and reduce the impact of stress on our bodies and minds.
-This can involve making healthy lifestyle choices such as eating a balanced diet that is supporting of your constitution, getting regular exercise, and getting enough sleep.
+This can involve making healthy lifestyle choices such as eating a balanced diet that supports your constitution, getting regular exercise, and getting enough sleep.

 The danger of negative self-talk